 by Melissa LaScaleia

-Learn what your evacuation zone is in advance, so you can plan your strategy if you do need to leave.
-In some cases, the major interstates are changed to become one way to allow for more efficient evacuations.
+Learn what your evacuation zone is in advance so you can plan your strategy if you do need to leave.
+In some cases, the major interstates are changed to become one way roads to allow for more efficient evacuations.

 Another essential part of preparedness is to know where all of your important personal documents are—like birth certificates, passports, and home insurance policies— those things that we all know are so difficult to replace and very important after a disaster strikes.
 Make sure they are grouped together, ready for a grab and go.
 If you have damage to your home, you’re going to need your insurance policy readily available, right away.

 It’s very important that you have at least a seven-day supply of the medications you need, because pharmacies could close.
-Think about your pets needs with the same level of care, and same rule of three, as you would for humans.
+Think about your pets needs with the same level of care, and same adherence to the rule of three.

 All Red Cross shelters are non-discriminatory safe spaces, open to all.
-If you need to go to a shelter, be sure to bring things with you, like reading materials, blankets, pillows, and toys for your children— to make the shelter feel more like home.
-This can help to foster a greater sense of ease and comfort.
+If you need to go to a shelter, be sure to bring things with you like reading materials, blankets, pillows, and toys for your children— to make the shelter feel more like home during what can be a stressful time.

 If an evacuation is ordered, Red Cross will open evacuation shelters as a refuge for those who have nowhere else to go.
 These are temporary abodes, typically open for 24-48 hours, and so may not have cots (be sure to bring air mattresses or pads).
-Red Cross will provide hot meals, water, and snacks; Red Cross volunteer nurses are available.
+Red Cross will provide hot meals, water, snacks, and volunteer nurses for medical emergencies.